-Step 12 in Algorithm 8.4 is mandatory for the reverse reordering, when avoided the algorithm implements Cuthill-McKee reordering.
-Selection of a good root node in Step 3 is crucial as we learn from the next example.
-The root node should be chosen such that it has preferably long paths to all other nodes in the graph.
+Step 10 in Algorithm 8.4 is mandatory for the reverse reordering, when avoided the algorithm implements Cuthill-McKee reordering.
+Both versions lead to the same bandwith, but the reverse version is observed to have better properties wth respect to fill-in.
+Selection of a good root node in Step 3 is crucial for a good reordering.
+This is demonstrated for some good starting nodes in the next example.
+As a rule of thumb, the root node should be chosen such that it has preferably long paths to all other nodes in the graph.
+We leave it as an excercise to derive the reorderings for root node 2, which is a particularly bad choice.